Our specialists are here to listen and help for free, no strings attached.

 for a free consultation

-It’s fulfilling when you find a career that allows you to care for your family and keep your life running smoothly.
-If you’re injured on the job and can’t work, it can derail everything.
-Fortunately, Washington requires that employers pay your expenses when you’re hurt in the workplace.
-They must have mandatory Workers’ Compensation insurance to pay for your medical bills, medications, lost income, and other costs.
-The system is beneficial for injured employees as it pays injury-related expenses without proving fault.
+Your employer must have mandatory workers’ compensation insurance to pay for your medical bills, medications, lost income, and other costs.
+The system benefits injured employees as it pays injury-related expenses without proving fault.
 To gain access to comp benefits you must follow the rules and time-sensitive guidelines.
 Failure to comply could jeopardize your benefits or force you to return to work before you’re fully healed.
-At Boohoff Law, our Seattle workers’ compensation attorneys have handled all aspects of Washington Workers’ Compensation claims.

 Contact us today – call (877) 999-9999 or email us.
 We’re available 24/7!

-That matters because in the state’s workers’ compensation system one entity controls the insurance and claim process from beginning to end.
+That matters because in the state’s workers’ compensation system, one entity controls the insurance and claim process from beginning to end.
 The system has inherent inequities and shortcomings.
 Independent Medical Examiners traditionally favor the employer and the Department of Labor and Industry.
 Employers misclassify employees, making them ineligible for coverage.
 Self-insured employers control access to benefits.

 When you’re injured or sustain an occupational disease on the job, your employer must have coverage in place to reimburse you for the expenses you incur.
 When injured employees submit a claim, payment is contingent upon whether or not the claim is accepted.
 Washington companies don’t get to choose their insurance company.
 They can give their employees one of two coverage options.

 Thousands of workplace injuries occur in Washington each year.
-They happen in offices, in factories, and in outdoor work environments.
+They happen in offices, factories, and outdoor work environments.
 Employees in all occupations sustain workplace injuries and occupational diseases.
-Many occur as a result of conditions cited in the Occupational Safety and Health Administration top-10 list of standards violations.
-While employees can recover from some injuries, others cause a lifetime of problems and disabilities.
-When L&I tracks injuries, they list categories of incidents, body parts involved, and injury descriptions.
-Below are some of the most frequent injuries from claims submitted across all industries.
+Many occur as a result of conditions cited in the Occupational Safety and Health Administration (OSHA) top-10 list of standards violations.

 When considering the role an employer may have played in injuring an employee, fault is usually irrelevant.
-Employees turn their claims into the Department of Labor and Industries.
+Employees turn their claims in to the Department of Labor and Industries.
 If their employer is self-insured, they deal directly with their employer’s claims administrator or contracted representative.
 Workers’ Compensation coverage is often seen as the only resource for payment of costs due to workplace injuries, but there are a few exceptions.

 When an employer causes an intentional injury, an employee may have a right to pursue damages based on provisions outlined in RCW §51.24.020.
-The injured employee may collect damages above those paid out by Workers’ Compensation.
+The injured employee may collect damages above those paid by Workers’ Compensation.

 If your attorney makes a damage claim against a negligent third party, you may also recover general damages.
 General damages pay for subjective issues related to personal and lifestyle changes caused by your accident.

-Sometimes an employer’s drive to avoid claim payments is tied to a desire to reduce business expenses.
-Workers compensation claim avoidance gives them an opportunity to do that.
-As the coverage is mandatory, it’s an unavoidable expense but business who improve their loss experience can reduce their premiums.
 When a company has a retrospective rating plan L&I Auditors review their claim experience every 12 months.
 If they’ve lowered their claim costs, they receive a premium refund and a lower rate.
 As workers’ compensation rates are based on employee work hours and paid claims, reducing claims helps employers reduce costs.
 An employer can reduce their worker’s compensation costs in several ways.

 2200 6th Avenue, Suite 768 Seattle, WA 98121